npm package discovery and stats viewer.

 The BPD object (BankParameterDaten) contains general information (e.g. available TAN methods and allowed transactions) and the UPD object (UserParameterDaten) user-specific information which is mainly the list of the user's bank accounts.

-Unfortunately with this first synchronization call most banks will most likely only return most of the BPA information but no UPD (accounts) information, which is needed to fetch balances or statements.
-The reason for this is that you need to specify a TAN method before making the synchronization call, but how would you know which TAN methods are available and how to specify them?
+Unfortunately with this first synchronization call most banks will likely only return the BPA information but no UPD (accounts) information, which is needed to fetch balances or statements.
+The reason for this is that you need to specify a TAN method before making the synchronization call, but you can only know which TAN methods are available from the BPA?
 This is why you need to make a second synchronization call with a TAN method selected from the availableTanMethodIdsin the BPA, returned from the first synchronization call:

 // for simplicity, we just select the first available TAN method